 Many people share the impression that getting divorced will come with a hefty price tag.
-It is true that there are likely to be costs involved, but getting divorced doesn't necessarily mean that it's bound to leave you completely broke.
+It is true that there are likely to be costs involved, but there are many factors at play that can influence the cost of a divorce on several levels.

-Much of what determines the cost of a divorce is how those involved choose to handle the legal process.
-However, deciding how to handle a divorce case is significantly impacted by the level of cooperation or conflict that exists between the two divorcing parties.
-More cooperative, amicable parties may find that their divorce will cost less and take less time than parties who are uncooperative and face several unresolved disputes.
-That said, there are other factors to take into account when considering why a divorce can become so expensive.
-Moreover, not every cost involved in a divorce has a monetary price.
+Much of what determines the cost of a divorce is how you choose to handle the legal process.
+However, deciding how to handle a divorce is significantly impacted by the level of cooperation or conflict that exists between the two people divorcing.

 How a Divorce Can Become So Expensive

-Every divorce is different, but the reasons for which a divorce is prolonged and becomes expensive can prove to look somewhat similar from case to case.
-Fierce conflict, deeply-rooted disputes, and a lack of cooperation can put both divorcing parties at risk for spending more money and more time on the matter.
-The reason these factors can exacerbate the cost of a divorce is that in many situations, attorneys and other family law practitioners get involved and the case is taken to court, perhaps several times over.
+Every divorce is different, but the overarching reasons behind why a divorce may become prolonged and expensive might be somewhat similar from case to case.
+Fierce conflict, deeply-rooted disputes, and a lack of cooperation can put both divorcing parties at risk for spending more money and more time to resolve various matters.
+In situations like this, it's very possible for attorneys and other legal professionals to get involved as the divorce heads to court, perhaps even several times over.

-While it indeed is wise to seek help from an experienced divorce lawyer during this process, lawyer fees can become expensive very quickly.
-Meetings, emails, and phone calls with your divorce lawyer can add up in cost.
-You'll probably end up paying even more if you need to take your case back to court later on.
+It is absolutely wise to seek help from an experienced divorce attorney during this process, yet attorney fees can become expensive very quickly.
+Depending on your fee structure with your attorney, things like meetings, emails, and phone calls can add up in cost.
+You may have paid a retainer, though it is possible for costs to go beyond that the more you require their assistance.
+You'll probably end up paying even more on your divorce in the future if you need to take your case back to court at a later date.

-More than fees related to court or lawyers, costs can also add up when you start working with other professionals such as divorce coaches, therapists, parenting coordinators, and other legal or mental health practitioners.
+More than fees related to court or lawyers, costs can also add up when you start working with other professionals such as divorce coaches, therapists, private mediators, and other kinds of legal or mental health practitioners.
 Again, the services of these other professionals can be invaluable to those going through a divorce, yet the cost of these services can add to the total cost of the divorce.